Jaf-analyst/Nigerian-Food-Prices-Analysis/README.md

  - Total States
  - Total Price In Naira
  - Total Price In Dollar
- - Average Commodity Price In Naira
+ - Average Price In Naira
- - Average Commodity Price In Dollar
+ - Average Price In Dollar